Opentrons/Protocols/protocols/onsite-circlelabs/README.md

 ## Categories
-* Broad Category
+* NGS LIBRARY PREP
-	* Specific Category
+	* Custom

 ## Description
-This protocol does stuff!
+This protocol performs an extraction for up to 96 samples, and for 3 plate types.
+Plates should be consistent for slots 1, 3, and 6.
+For protocol details and parameters, please see below.

 ### Modules
 * [Opentrons Magnetic Module (GEN2)](https://shop.opentrons.com/magnetic-module-gen2/)